 Restaurants

-President Trump made a brief stop at a Doral staple months after the owner publicly criticized his immigration policies.
+President Trump made a stop at a Doral staple after criticism of his policies surfaced from a person previously associated with the restaurant.

 President Donald Trump shaking hands at a restaurant in Doral